 More batteries are placed in the trunks and under the seats of some vehicles.
 If the battery is not under the hood, it may be an absorbent glass mat (AGM) or gel cell battery.
 AGM batteries prevent the spilling of acid in accidents because they are sealed.
 They can also be mounted at odd angles.

 Manufacturers can cut themselves off a few pounds from the vehicle as these batteries offer plenty of power for their size and weight.
 This is an important reason why they are increasingly found in the latest generation of vehicles.

-Wrong.
-These batteries like to be charged slowly and weakly.
-Many AGM/gel cell battery chargers have microprocessors that collect information from the battery and adjust current and voltage accordingly.
-Some have different settings for charging flooded, gel and AGM batteries.
-Overcharging can destroy these batteries.
+Incorrect.
+These batteries charge weakly and slowly.
+Many of these types of batteries have microprocessors that collect information from the battery and regulate current and voltage accordingly.
+Therefore, the settings for these batteries are different.
+Overcharging can damage these batteries.

-Wrong.
-These types of batteries have a lower internal resistance than flooded batteries.
-Older capacitive battery testers/analyzers may not be able to read these batteries accurately.
-Most new battery analyzers have a special mode for AGM/gel cell batteries.
-Old school load testers may not provide meaningful results.
+Incorrect.
+Batteries of this type have a lower internal resistance.
+Old-style capacitance testers will not be able to read these batteries.
+Basically all new battery analyzers have a mode for AGM/gel cell batteries.

-Replacing the AGM or gel cell battery is identical to replacing the flooded battery.
+Replacing an AGM or gel battery is the same as replacing a flooded battery.